 A cross purchase buy-sell agreement can help protect the future of your business.
-It arranges for the remaining owners (rather than the business) to purchase a departing owner's interest.
-The purchase can be triggered by death, disability, divorce, retirement, or other events.
+This type of agreement arranges for the remaining owners (rather than the business) to purchase a departing owner's interest.
+The purchase can be triggered by death, disability, divorce, retirement or other events.